A-Z International Dining Guide: Off The Grid Greenville #local edition

 AND a few more with notes:

-• Pizza Parchecco — American-Italian pizza (stay tuned for MAJOR announcement FALL 2025)
+- Pizza Parcheggio — American-Italian pizza (OPENED LOCATION FALL 2025)

 J is for…